Tediore/audioflow2mqtt-addon/README.md

 # Audioflow to MQTT Gateway

 This is the Home Assistant add-on version of [audioflow2mqtt](https://github.com/Tediore/audioflow2mqtt-addon). audioflow2mqtt enables local control of your Audioflow speaker switch(es) via MQTT.
 It supports Home Assistant MQTT discovery for easy integration.
-It can also automatically discover the Audioflow devices on your network via UDP discovery, or you can specify the IP address of the Audioflow devices if you don't want to use UDP discovery.

 <br>